gorkemdolcek/gorkemdolcek/README.md

 ###

 <p align="left">My name is Görkem Dolcek.
-I am studying Cyber ​​Security at university.
-I want to be a full-stack developer in the future.
-I'm from Istanbul.</p>
+I am 22 years old and I am currently studying Cyber Security at Istanbul Gelisim University.
+I have been interested in computers for as long as I can remember.
+My adventure and goals started with trying to break and repair my laptops.
+As my interest in software increased, I realised early that I should study Cyber Security.
+I improve myself in this field every day.
+In the future, I want to be a Full-Stack Dev. who knows Cyber Security and Cloud systems.</p>

 ###